hackforla/website-wiki/docs/roles/dev/about-the-website-development-team.md

 ### Communication

-- **Announcements**: If you plan to take a week off or go on a longer vacation, notify the tech leadership team.
+- **Time Off**: If you plan to take a week off or go on a longer vacation, notify the tech leadership team.
 This can be done through a Slack message in the `hfla-site` channel and an @ mention in the comment section of the issue you're working on.

 ### Meetings

 - **Mandatory**: Attend at least one of the following meetings each week:
     - All team weekly meeting (UX/UR, Development, Product) — Sundays 10am-12 noon Pacific Time.
     - Developer (front-end/back-end) weekly team meeting — Tuesdays 7-8 pm Pacific Time.
-- **Optional**: Developer Office Hours meeting — Thursdays 7-8 pm Pacific Time.
+    - Developer Office Hours meeting — Thursdays 7-8 pm Pacific Time.

 ### Issue Handling